- Discontinuation of Appointment, with Notice or Severance Pay

 - Transfer of Accrued Annual Leave

-An employing institution must establish campus-wide uniform guidelines regarding the transfer of accrued annual leave from a UNC constituent institution or State or local governmental agency whose leave is currently transferable in accordance with the policy prescribed for employees subject to the State Personnel Act [see State Personnel Manual, Section 5-1].
+An employing institution must establish campus-wide uniform guidelines regarding the transfer of accrued annual leave from a UNC constituent institution or State or local governmental agency whose leave is currently transferable in accordance with the policy prescribed for employees subject to the North Carolina Human Resources Act.
 Upon discontinuation of employment from the employing institution, the employee may either elect a payout of accrued annual leave (see (d), below) or transfer the remaining balance of any unused annual leave to another State or local governmental agency, subject to the receiving agency’s approval.

 - Advancement of Annual Leave